vanHeemstraSystems/learning-envoy-proxy/900/README.md

-# 900 - Best Practices and Atlas IDP Integration
+# 900 - Best Practices and Integration

-This section consolidates production best practices and covers Envoy's integration with Kubernetes, AKS, and the Atlas IDP platform.
+This section consolidates production best practices and covers Envoy's integration with Kubernetes, AKS, and an Internal Developer Platform (IDP).

 ## Contents